3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Elements of type \<CT_ChannelFromImage3D> define the way in which individual channels from volumetric image resources can be referenced inside the volumetric layer elements.
 Each channel reference MUST contain a resource id that maps to an actual \<image3d> element.

 In addition, the elements of type \<CT_ChannelFromImage3D> MUST contain two string attributes which determine which channel to reference and how they should be mapped within the volumetric image.
 The srcchannel name string can use any of the reserved channel names (i.e. "R", "G", "B", or "A").

-For grayscale images "R", "G", and "B" are interchangeable and SHOULD always map to the same value.
-For images, which lack an alpha channel, any sampling operation on channel "A" should always return an alpha value of 1.0.
-The \<image3d> resource MUST be defined before being referenced by an element of type \<CT_ChannelFromImage3D> in the 3MF model document to simplify the parser.

 **channel**: